Corbett · Knoydart

 Druim nan Cnamh (Beinn Loinne) — common questions

-- How hard is Druim nan Cnamh (Beinn Loinne)?
+- What difficulty is Druim nan Cnamh (Beinn Loinne)?

-- Druim nan Cnamh (Beinn Loinne) is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 13km with 670m of ascent and takes most walkers 3-5 hours.
-Terrain: Reasonable stalkers' path along the loch — sometimes boggy.
+- On the OutdoorSCOT scale, Druim nan Cnamh (Beinn Loinne) comes in at 2/5 — moderate.
+Expect roughly 13km and 670m of ascent on the usual route — 3-5 hours for most parties.
+Ground conditions: Reasonable stalkers' path along the loch — sometimes boggy.

-- Where do I park for Druim nan Cnamh (Beinn Loinne)?
+- Where's the parking for Druim nan Cnamh (Beinn Loinne)?

-- Standard parking is at NH130090 near Fort William.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NH130090.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Druim nan Cnamh (Beinn Loinne)?
+- What's the best month to climb Druim nan Cnamh (Beinn Loinne)?

-- Can I bring my dog up Druim nan Cnamh (Beinn Loinne)?
+- Can dogs go up Druim nan Cnamh (Beinn Loinne)?

-- Is there mobile signal on Druim nan Cnamh (Beinn Loinne)?
+- Will I get phone signal on Druim nan Cnamh (Beinn Loinne)?

-- No signal in this remote Glen Moriston/Loch Loyne area
+- Zero signal in this remote Glen Moriston/Loch Loyne area

 - Is Druim nan Cnamh (Beinn Loinne) safe in winter?